Priya-Manchanda/SearchBooks_API/README.md

- A MERN Application where you can Post your Blogs ,Update your Blogs ,Delete your Blogs.
- Used Context API with hooks functionality.
+ A React Application where you can search for different books by their names.
+Used UseEffect hook to fetch the books API.